vaidehispatil/VAIDEHI-S-PORTFOLIO/README.md

 ---

-## Highlighted Project: Evra Jewelry E-commerce Front-End
+## Highlighted Project: Verika Jewelry Store E-commerce Front-End

 - **Description:** A responsive front-end mockup of an e-commerce site for a jewelry brand.
 - **Tech Stack:** React, CSS, JavaScript, Node.js (for future scalability)